-Knowing the network characteristics, all (used & unused) devices, hosts, ports, hops, operating systems, services, and applications is essential for managing its security, therefore, regular scanning of the network to ensure the hardware and software connected are benign and adequately secure would reduce the risk of attack.
-Scanning is the main tool that an attacker would use to find vulnerabilities, incidents of attackers getting access to the UAV control, WiFi connection, and GCS computers have been reported.
-Identifying the ports and their functions will help eliminate the unnecessary ones and adequately secure the rest of them.
+Knowing the characteristics of the network, all (used & unused) devices, hosts, ports, hops, operating systems, services, and applications is essential for managing its security, therefore, regular scanning of the network to ensure that the hardware and software connected is benign and adequately secure would reduce the risk of attack.
+Scanning is the main tool that an attacker would use to find vulnerabilities, incidents of attackers getting access to the UAV controller, WiFi connection, and GCS computers have been reported.
+Identifying the ports and their functions will help to eliminate the unnecessary ones and adequately secure the rest of them.

-A 5G network provides an extended wireless connection to the Internet, which exposes the UAV interconnectivity to a much wider range beyond the line of sight BLoS of the GCS, with a fraction of a second latency and a data rate of multiple gigabytes per second, however, keeping the network private would reap the benefits of the technology without heavy cost on the cybersecurity, the proximity of surveillance UAV to the perimeter works well for the limited distance range of 5G, and the operational altitude would have few to none signal-impenetrable-obstacles.
+A 5G network provides an extended wireless connection to the internet, which exposes the UAV interconnectivity to a much wider range beyond the line of sight (BLoS) of the GCS, with a fraction of a second latency and a data rate of multiple gigabytes per second, however, keeping the network private would reap the benefits of the technology without high cybersecurity costs.
+The proximity of the surveillance UAV to the perimeter works well for the limited distance range of 5G, and the operating altitude would have few to no signal-impenetrable-obstacles.

-An automated vulnerabilities scanner can highlight most of the critical attack points in the network, with a detailed description of the cyber issue comparable to the common vulnerabilities and exposures CVE, and suggest a variety of possible solutions and advisories to secure them.
-Figure 14. shows An overview of a vulnerability scan report.
+An automated vulnerability scanner can highlight most of the critical attack points in the network [97], with a detailed description of the cyber problem, comparable to the Common Vulnerabilities and Exposures (CVE), and suggest a variety of possible solutions and advisories to secure them.
+Figure 14. shows an overview of a vulnerability scan report.

 Figure 14.
-An overview of the Nessus vulnerability scan report (Source [100])
+An overview of the Nessus vulnerability scan report [103]